Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Empirical Evaluation

 \subsection{Learning the dynamics of 3D solid}

-To demonstrate the applicability of MCGNODE to learn the dynamics of complex systems, we consider a challenging problem, that is, inferring the dynamics of an elastically deformable body.
+To demonstrate the applicability of \mcgnode to learn the dynamics of complex systems, we consider a challenging problem, that is, inferring the dynamics of an elastically deformable body.
 Specifically, a $5 \times 5 \times 5$ solid cube, discretized into $125$ particles, is used for simulating the ground truth.
-3D solid system is simulated using the peridynamics framework.
+A 3D solid system is simulated using the peridynamics framework.
 The system is compressed isotropically and then released to simulate the dynamics of the solid, that is, the contraction and expansion in 3D.
-We observe that MCGNODE learns the dynamics of the system and perform inference much superior to GNODE (see Fig.~\ref{fig:fig9}).
-It should also be noted that although the momentum error in MCGNODE seems high, this is due to the fact that the actual momentum in these systems are significantly low.
-This is demonstrated by plotting the absolute momentum error in these systems which in MCGNODE is close to zero, while in GNODE it explodes (see Fig.~\ref{fig:abs_peri_gnode_vs_mcgnode}).
-These results suggest that the MCGNODE presented here could be applied much more complex systems such as solids or other particle-based systems where momentum conservation is equally important as energy conservation.}
+We observe that \mcgnode performs inference much superior to \gnode and GNS (see Fig.~\ref{fig:fig9}\rev{and App.~\ref{app:gns}}).
+It should also be noted that although the momentum error in \mcgnode seems high, this is due to the fact that the actual momentum in these systems is significantly low.
+This is demonstrated by plotting the absolute momentum error in these systems which in \mcgnode is close to zero, while in \gnode it explodes (see Fig.~\ref{fig:abs_peri_gnode_vs_mcgnode}).
+These results suggest that the \mcgnode could be applied to much more complex systems such as solids or other particle-based systems where momentum conservation is equally important as energy conservation.